 All weekend I talked about development — and I am not just talking about the in-town retreat the Leadership Team held with the discerning group to map out 2011 for Circle of Hope!
 No, I live in the Philadelphia region and we talk about development all the time: what’s happening in the casino district in Fishtown — the amazing speculation going on from Washington to Wharton in Point Breeze — the big ideas happening in southwest Germantown exemplified by the Kroc Center and the eviction notices given to the people in the tower at Queen Lane — the changes on 52nd St. with the influx of new home owners pushing out from University City.
 What’s more: south of Temple is not what it used to be! — the Riverfront Prison site in Camden might get used well! — the South St. bridge reopened!
 It is exciting.

-Development happens.
-Sometimes it is for the good.
-Much of the time it is the same old injustice in new clothes.
-Regardless, the church needs to develop along with it.
 I was talking to a new friend in the Kimball St. Garden this weekend who said visiting St. Peter’s in Rome was the straw that broke the camel’s back of his faith.
 He gave it up when he saw that piece of church “development.”
 I understood.
 When I was there a few years ago I asked God for an earthquake to take care of what must be the worst piece of advertising for Jesus in history.
 God becomes a baby to meet us person to person and the church advertises him with an overwhelming building designed to make you feel small and powerless in the presence of God (and the pope)!

 In most of Philly’s neighborhoods there are further shrines to the church’s pride and power housing congregations who are trying to figure out how to stay afloat and become useful in their developing neighborhoods.
 I told the man I was getting to know that he could come see us in our room over a check-cashing store if he ever felt like experiencing an alternative.
 He said he might show up.
 But I am not too heartened that Circle of Hope’s big contribution might be to provide a corrective for something done in 1626!
 We have our own development to consider!